mafudge/ist769-old/content/C-Hadoop/Lab-C.md

   Provide all the commands you entered to complete the task and include a screenshot of a `scan` of the table data as evidence it was entered.

-7. Create a Hive table from the Hbase table.
+Ex 7.
+Create a Hive table from the Hbase table.
 Write a query to total the orders by state.
 Include all commands you entered to complete the task, and include a screenshot of your query output showing total orders by state.